 I have lived in Finland, Switzerland, Sweden and Malaysia and spent unforgettable moments aroung the world during my numerous business and leisure trips.
 I am also very well informed and tend to ponder the effects of some innovations, political decisions, economic and business issues and cultural aspects have in our lives.

-At the moment as an unemployed father you have to get your “clicks” somewhere, so why not from those trips and experiences – this is my way of doing that.
+I tend to get my “clicks” somewhere, so why not from those trips and experiences – this is my way of doing that.
 Some of those moments trigger my writing inspiration and then I tend to publish them here.

 The Digital Awakening of Travel Retail & Duty Free – Data Sharing, Collaboration

 Duty Free & Travel Retail (DF & TR) is a fascinating business with luxury airports, smiling staff, first class shops and smooth yet intense atmosphere.
 However, the storm is rising from the east and dark clouds can be seen also from the Europe and even from the States.
 The clouds are revolutionizing the industry with digitalism.

 TR & DF have traditionally been known as the shopping window for the consumers or the heaven for the luxury brands, great prices and very strong retailers and of course good profits for them.
 These same brands have been embracing the digital revolution in high street already long ago, so why not in DF & TR?
 The retailers in turn are very well aware of the possibilities and opportunities the digital revolution will bring, so why not adopting the approach to DF & TR?
 Is it because of the required investments?
 Or is because of their lack of knowledge?

 History, Geopolitics, Trade and Macroeconomics – the effect of the Silk Road and the rising sun from the East